Just-Irish/Automated-Server-Messages/README.md

 **Do Keep In mind** this mod uses the time of the hosts machine.
 So if you are renting a server you will need to figure out its time zone and base your messages off of that.

 ## Commands
-* /automsgtest
+~~* /automsgtest~~
-* /automsg add [HH:mm] [Type your message here!]
+* /automsg add [HH:mm] [Type your message here with up to 27 words!]
 * /automsg remove [index]
-* /automsg clear
+~~* /automsg clear~~
 * /automsg list

 #### Explaining the Commands
-1. The command '**/automsgtest**' is merely a test broadcast.
-Typing this in will let you know if the mod is working or not.
-If it is working, you should see "Test" appear in the chat window.
-   Also, I understand this command is the odd one compared to the rest, but this is correct.
-2. "**add**" quite obviously will add a message, but you need the rest of the command for it to do so.
+1. "**add**" quite obviously will add a message, but you need the rest of the command for it to do so.
-3. **[HH:mm]** references the time you want the message to trigger in a 24 hour format.
+2. **[HH:mm]** references the time you want the message to trigger in a 24 hour format.
 So if you want your message to trigger at 3 in the afternoon (based on the host machines timezone), then you would type [15:00] (excluding the brackets).
-You can also have a message trigger multiple times from a single command (e.g. [15:00,15:30]).
-4. **[Type your message here]**.
+3. **[Type your message here with up to 27 words!]**.
 Pretty self explanatory (exclude the brackets again).
-5. "**remove**" specifically deletes a single automated message.
+4. "**remove**" specifically deletes a single automated message.
 You need the rest of the command for it to work.
-6. **[index]** references the message you wish to delete in the order that it was made.
+5. **[index]** references the message you wish to delete in the order that it was made.
-7. "**clear**" will delete every single automated message you have created.
-I'm pretty sure this is the equivalent to pouring bleach into your eyes.
-8. "**list**" will show every single message you have created in the order that they were created.
+6. "**list**" will show every single message you have created in the order that they were created.

 #### Examples of the Commands Being Used
-* /automsg add 05:00,12:00,17:00 Server restart in 30 minutes.
+* /automsg add 05:00 Server restart in 30 minutes.
   * A message will appear in chat stating that there will be a server restart in 30 minutes at 5:00 am, 12:00 pm, and 5:00 pm.

 * /automsg remove 4